There are 28 results.

 R-Bau - Development of a replicable deconstruction strategy for residential buildings to force the recovery-oriented dismantling

-The aim of the project is to develop a replicable deconstruction strategy for residential buildings to force the recovery-oriented dismantling.
+The aim of the project was to develop a replicable deconstruction strategy for residential buildings to force the recovery-oriented dismantling.
 The key aspects of the project are the development of standardized building models in order to analyse the recovery-oriented dismantling process, the design of a deconstruction catalogue and the transfer of the project findings to refurbishment, design and erecting of residential buildings.

 SC_micro-quarters – Planning and modernisation of smart city quarters with a view to energy optimisation and a high quality of life